List of Christian denominations: Latter Day Saint movement

 Most Latter Day Saint denominations are derived from the Church of Christ established by Joseph Smith in 1830.
 The largest worldwide denomination of this movement, and the one publicly recognized as Mormonism, is the Church of Jesus Christ of Latter-day Saints.
 Some sects, known as the "Prairie Saints", broke away because they did not recognize Brigham Young as the head of the church, and did not follow him West in the mid-1800s.
 Other sects broke away over the abandonment of practicing plural marriage after the 1890 Manifesto.
 Other denominations are defined by either a belief in Joseph Smith as a prophet or acceptance of the Book of Mormon as scripture.
-The Latter Day Saints comprise a little over 16 million members collectively.
+The Latter Day Saints comprise over 17 million members collectively.